I had unprotected oral sex. Should I get tested?

 How likely am I to get an STI through oral sex?

 It’s difficult to say with any certainty how likely you are to get an STI through oral sex, or to compare the risks of getting specific STIs from certain types of sexual activity.
+However, when oral sex has involved a penis (giving a man oral sex or if a man receives oral sex) infections such as Gonorrhoea are extremely common, and in clinics we see as many orally transmitted infections of Gonorrhoea as in Penetration.

-In general, most people who have oral sex will also have vaginal sex or anal sex.
 Research has shown that the risk of getting HIV from oral sex from an infected person is much lower than getting HIV from anal or vaginal sex.
 However, this may not be true for other STIs.

 As another example, the likelihood of Syphilis transmission is only slightly more likely during anal sex than oral sex.
 In a study conducted in 2010 that observed the transmission of Syphilis between men who have sex with men (MSM), researchers estimated a transmission probability of 0.5-1.4% per sexual act, assuming a higher transmission rate during anal sex (1.4%) than oral sex (1.0%).
 More research in this area is needed.